kubohiroya/sheet2form/README.md

 ## Example

-#### a short example of Google Spreadsheet content as a source of Google Form
+#### A short example of Google Spreadsheet content as a source of Google Form

  | | A | B | C | D | E |
  |---|---|---|---|---|---|